 On this edition of Ben Baker’s Christmas Box, I join Ben for a chat about BBC Schools show Watch and its celebrated retelling of the story of The Nativity.
 Originally shown in 1977, the Watch Nativity was repeated dozens of times – often as a standalone programme in its own right – and the combination of a quest for historical accuracy in the Holy Land and lo-fi paper puppet-based New Testament re-enactments in the studio doubled as a reassurance to generations of primary school children that the Christmas Holidays were in sight.
-As well as revisiting the thrill of getting to watch television at school – especially on one of those big televisions with the shutters on – and why the ramshackle nature of educational broadcasting was especially exciting if you were interested in how television worked and liked it when you could see the rougher edges, we also touch on such varied subjects as what to do with location film that looks like it’s been stored down the back of a radiator and then dragged out with a coat hanger, which is the worst Quality Street and why Richard Osman is wrong about this, who would ‘win’ out of Louise Hall-Taylor and Lieutenant Kije, and the World Record for how many biblical onlookers can fit behind a single bush.
+As well as revisiting the thrill of getting to watch television at school – especially on one of those big televisions with the shutters on – and why the ramshackle nature of educational broadcasting was especially exciting if you were interested in how television worked and liked it when you could see the rougher edges, we also touch on such subjects as what to do with location film that looks like it’s been stored down the back of a radiator and then dragged out with a coat hanger, which is the worst Quality Street and why Richard Osman is wrong about this, who would ‘win’ out of Louise Hall-Taylor and Lieutenant Kije, and the World Record for how many biblical onlookers can fit behind a single bush.
 So fingers on lips – or if you’re feeling disobedient, pretend to shoot ‘the dots’ on the countdown clock – because Watch Follows Shortly…

 Buy A Book!

-There’s lots more about festive television – including a look at Chorlton In The Ice World, the little-seen Christmas Special of Chorlton And The Wheelies, and a more in-depth look at the Watch Nativity – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+There’s lots more about festive television – including a feature on Chorlton In The Ice World, the little-seen Christmas Special of Chorlton And The Wheelies, and a more in-depth look at the Watch Nativity – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.